Skip to main content

 [plugins] typed hook "agent_end" blocked ...

 OpenClaw gates content-bearing hooks behind an operator opt-in.
 Set plugins.entries.weave.hooks.allowConversationAccess: true in your config and restart the gateway.
-Span structure and cost/usage data come through diagnostic events, not hooks, so those keep working even without the gate flipped.
+Span structure and cost and usage data come through diagnostic events, not hooks, so those keep working even when allowConversationAccess is false.

 Errors sending traces to Weave

-If the plugin is active and spans are being generated but not appearing in Weave, check the gateway log for an export error and match it against the table below.
+If the plugin is active and generating spans but they don’t appear in Weave, check the gateway log for an export error and match it against the following table.

 SymptomMost likely causeFix

-401 / 403 from trace.wandb.aiInvalid or scope-limited API keyVerify the key is current and the team owns the entity/project. wandb login refreshes ~/.netrc.
+401 or 403 from trace.wandb.aiInvalid or scope-limited API keyVerify the key is current and the team owns the entity and project. wandb login refreshes ~/.netrc.

 404 from the agents endpointWrong base or trace-server URLFor dedicated installs, set WANDB_BASE_URL to your install host.
 For self-managed or proxy, set WF_TRACE_SERVER_URL to the trace-server URL.

-Connection refused / DNS errorDNS, proxy, or firewallConfirm the gateway host can reach trace.wandb.ai (cloud) or your install host (dedicated) on 443.
+Connection refused or DNS errorDNS, proxy, or firewallConfirm the gateway host can reach trace.wandb.ai (cloud) or your install host (dedicated) on 443.